-For the People Artists Collective is now accepting submissions for an upcoming exhibition visually exploring incidents of police violence in Chicago.
+For the People Artists Collective is now accepting submissions for a 2018 city-wide exhibition Do Not Resist?
+100 Years of Police Violence in Chicago visually exploring incidents of police violence in Chicago.

 Axis Lab hosts BASE LINE: Argyle is Alive a pop-up summer festival featuring curated food, live performances, music, art, and local vendors, celebrating the diversity and legacies of immigrants and refugees in the community surrounding Argyle St.